MrMini1025/teletube2mp3/README.md

 ____________________________________________________________________________________

 #teletube2mp3
-teletube2mp3 is a Telegram Bot which converts YouTube video(s) to mp3 and send directly to your Telegram.
+teletube2mp3 is a Telegram Bot which converts YouTube video(s) to mp3 and send directly to you
+#screenshot
 <img alt="yt" src="https://raw.githubusercontent.com/MrMini1025/teletube2mp3/master/Screenshot_20200714_131045.png" width="350">

 ### How does it work?